AdrianaManea/Speed_Typing_Game/readme.md

 ## Project Specifications

-- Create game UI including a difficuly setting
+- Create game UI including a difficulty setting
 - Adding random API and showing it in DOM
 - Score increase after word is typed
 - Implement timer